Automorphisms of Nikulin-type orbifolds: Classification of symplectic birational automorphisms

-\begin{thm} Let $(X,f)$ be an orbifold of Nikulin type endowed with a symplectic birational automorphism of finite order.
-Then exactly one of the following holds: \begin{enumerate}[(a)] \item $f$ is not regular, \item $(X, f)$ is a standard pair, \item there exists a marking $\eta$ of $X$ such that $\eta\rho_X(f)\eta^{-1}$ is of the form $h\circ\iota$ where $h$ is standard and $\iota$ is an exceptional involution, \item the order of $f$ is divisible by 5, \item $f$ is an involution such that $\HH^2(X, \mathbb{Z})_{\rho_X(f)}\simeq D_{10}(2)$. \end{enumerate} \end{thm} \begin{proof} From the information available in the first 8th columns of \Cref{tab: table symplectic}, we only need to determine which are the standard isometries of $\Lambda$.
-According to \Cref{mainstandardlemma} and \Cref{standardremark}, standard isometries of $\Lambda$ are conjugate to the ones realised by a natural automorphisms.
-It therefore suffices to determine which entries of \Cref{tab: table symplectic} can be realised by natural symplectic automorphisms on Nikulin orbifolds.
+\begin{thm} Let $(X,f)$ be an orbifold of Nikulin-type endowed with a symplectic birational automorphism of finite order.
+Then exactly one of the following holds: \begin{enumerate}[(i)] \item $f$ is not regular, \item $(X, f)$ is a standard pair, \item there exists a marking $\eta$ of $X$ such that $\eta\rho_X(f)\eta^{-1}$ is of the form $h\circ\iota$ where $h$ is standard and $\iota$ is an exceptional involution, \item the order of $f$ is divisible by 5, \item $f$ is an involution such that $\HH^2(X, \mathbb{Z})_{\rho_X(f)}\simeq D_{10}(2)$. \end{enumerate} \end{thm} \begin{proof} From the information available in the first eight columns of \Cref{tab: table symplectic}, we only need to determine which are the standard isometries of $\Lambda$.
+According to \Cref{mainstandardlemma} and \Cref{standardremark}, standard isometries of $\Lambda$ are conjugate to the ones realized by a natural automorphisms.
+It therefore suffices to determine which entries of \Cref{tab: table symplectic} can be realized by natural symplectic automorphisms on Nikulin orbifolds.

-Let $M'$ be a Nikulin orbifold obtained from $(Y,i)$ with $Y$ a manifold of $K3^{[2]}$-type and $i$ a symplectic involution on $Y$.
+Let $M'$ be a Nikulin orbifold obtained from $(Y,i)$ with $Y$ a manifold of $\textnormal{K3}^{[2]}$-type and $i$ a symplectic involution on $Y$.
 As explained in \Cref{naturalmorphism}, to obtain a natural symplectic automorphism $f$ of order $r$ on the Nikulin orbifold $M'$, we need a symplectic group $G_0$ on $Y$ with $i\in G_0$ a central involution such that $G_0/\left\langle i\right\rangle $ is a cyclic group of order $r$.
 Note moreover that in this case $\rk \HH^2(M',\Z)^f=\rk \HH^2(Y,\Z)^{G_0}+1$; indeed, there is the exceptional divisor $\Sigma'$ which is always fixed by a natural automorphism (see \Cref{nota} for the notation).
-We can look at \cite[Table 12]{hohn} to list all such possible groups $G_0$ (note that the groups of symplectic automorphisms on an IHS manifold of $K3^{[2]}$-type are the ones which are not with a "--" in the column "Type", see also \cite[Theorem 8.7]{hohn}).
+We can look at \cite[Table 12]{hohn} to list all such possible groups $G_0$ (note that the groups of symplectic automorphisms on an IHS manifold of $\textnormal{K3}^{[2]}$-type are the ones which are not with a ``--'' in the column ``Type'', see also \cite[Theorem 8.7]{hohn}).
 We list all the possibilities in the following table.